-You may want to think twice before trying the Downward Dog.
+You may want to think twice before trying Downward Dog.

-Yoga as a form of exercise may not be quite as safe as previously thought.
+Yoga as a form of exercise might not be quite as safe as previously thought.

-A recent study published in the Journal of Bodywork and Movement Therapies found that yoga causes musculoskeletal pain in 10 percent of people, and exacerbates 21 percent of existing injuries.
+A 2018 study found that yoga causes musculoskeletal pain in 10 percent of people, and exacerbates 21 percent of existing injuries.

-“In terms of severity, more than one-third of cases of pain caused by yoga were serious enough to prevent yoga participation and lasted more than three months,” he added.
+“In terms of severity, more than one-third of cases of pain caused by yoga were serious enough to prevent yoga participation and lasted more than 3 months,” he adds.

 Each participant completed a questionnaire at the start of the study detailing their musculoskeletal pain.